cygnus666/Circuit-Sword/Configuring-the-software-without-flashing-the-arduino.md

 * Show status report

 # Update Arduino code
-If you are using the Circuit-Sword with hardware revision V1.1E, you will need to update the arduino code.
+If you are using the Circuit-Sword with hardware revision V1.1E, you will need to [update the arduino code](https://github.com/kiteretro/Circuit-Sword/wiki/Updating-Arduino-(button-controller)-Firmware#via-the-raspberry-pi).
 If you are running 1.2A or above, no update needed.

 # Running
 Enable SSH, and SSH in to the Circuit-Sword (raspberry pi) and run the following: